William Adams (potter): Biography

 Adams was baptised in Tunstall, Staffordshire, the son of a potter.
 Born after the death of his father, he was raised by his grandfather, also a potter, who, according to the Oxford Dictionary of National Biography, placed him as an apprentice with John Brindley (brother of James Brindley, notable as a pioneer of canals).
-Other sources make him a "favourite pupil" of Josiah Wedgwood.
+Other sources make him a "favourite pupil" and life-long "confidant" of Josiah Wedgwood.
 Some 300 of his works have been identified, but he is nowadays mainly known only to those with an interest in 18th century English ceramics.

 Adams died in 1805, and his prosperous business was taken over by his younger son Benjamin; the business closed in 1820 in part due to Benjamin's ill health and was sold in 1826 to John Meir, but in 1897 was sold back to another branch of the Adams family, and was finally absorbed into the Wedgwood Group in 1966.